 A new Big Lottery 3-year funded project

-Play Torbay has received funding from the Big Lottery for a new 3-year project ‘Come into Play’.
+Play Torbay has received funding from the Big Lottery in June 2019 for a new 3-year project ‘Come into Play’.

 The ‘Come into Play’ project will address the very real need faced by parents and carers of children with Autistic Spectrum Conditions and/or social emotional and mental health issues, who struggle with school and are often temporarily or permanently excluded.
 We want to develop a ‘community of practice where parents, carers with shared experiences can talk, access support and specialist training and work together on projects that create tangible results, e.g. early help school readiness creche facilities.

 Building on our established ‘Skills Bank’ we will continue to develop parenting and safeguarding programmes, mindfulness and well-being activities and informal parent, carer and family support groups for isolated families.

 ‘Come into Play’ also builds on our successful track record running three adventure playgrounds in some of the most deprived and socially isolated communities in Torbay.
 From a young person’s point of view, ‘Come into Play’ will offer a safe space to come to play, after school and at the weekend where they can enjoy themselves, whatever their challenges.

 Part of the funding is for ‘organisational development’ and we will be seeking help from specialists to support a new Come into Play Steering group with statutory and voluntary organisations parents and carers.
 The aim of the steering group is to help us to effectively develop this initiative to provide the support that is needed and ensure it is sustained into the future.
 If you would interested in being part of this group do please let us know.